ReVanced-Extended-Community/Community-Guides/revancedextended wiki/ytm-guide.md

 Install [YT Music from the Play Store](https://play.google.com/store/apps/details?id=com.google.android.apps.youtube.music).
 If you already have it installed, make sure it is up-to-date.

 (If you are patching to install the patched APK on a non-armv64-v8a device, download (but do not install) one of the newer YTM APKs from [APKMirror.com](https://www.apkmirror.com/apk/google-inc/youtube-music/).
-Make sure to download the variant that matches the device you plan on installing the patched APK on, as demonstrated [here](https://imgur.com/a/NYoAUGS).)
+Make sure to download the variant that matches the architecture of the device you plan on installing the patched APK on, as demonstrated [here](https://imgur.com/a/NYoAUGS).
+If an Android device is not arm64-v8a it is almost certainly armeabi-v7a.)

 (If you cannot install from the Play Store, download and install one of the newer YTM APKs from [APKMirror.com](https://www.apkmirror.com/apk/google-inc/youtube-music/).
 Make sure to install the arm64-v8a variant, as demonstrated [here](https://imgur.com/a/9QhPBBo).)